Data binding provides a way for developers to create a read/write link between the

 In Windows Forms, you can bind to a wide variety of structures,

-of when data binding.
-The list below summarizes the type of structures (data
+when data binding.
+The list below summarizes the type of structures (data containers) you

-containers) you can bind to and provides some notes about what data-binding features
+can bind to and provides some notes about what data-binding features are

 To act as a data source, a list must implement the IList